SciML/DiffEqDocs.jl/docs/src/analysis/sensitivity.md

 calculated in order to squeeze out every ounce of optimization.
 If you're that user, then this section of the docs is for you.

-## Local Forward Sensitivity Analysis via ODELocalSensitivityProblem
+## Local Forward Sensitivity Analysis via ODEForwardSensitivityProblem

 Local forward sensitivity analysis gives a solution along with a timeseries of the sensitivities.
 Thus if one wishes to have a derivative at every possible time point, directly utilizing the `ODELocalSensitivityProblem` can be more efficient.

-### ODELocalSensitivityProblem Syntax
+### ODEForwardSensitivityProblem Syntax

 `ODELocalSensitivityProblem` is similar to an `ODEProblem`, but takes an `AbstractSensitivityAlgorithm` that describes how to append the forward sensitivity